EllaBrands/stanDev/Fast-regression-for-big-data.md

 - the really big speedups on the horizon are
     - MPI for multi-core or multi-computer parallelism;  this will let us split the likelihood into bits in general, not just in the linear case supported by RStanArm
     - GPU support for matrix operations;  if we get some way to farm the data out once rather than continually transmitting it as in the Cholesky factorization prototype we have now, then we'll close the gap with somehting like Edward on very simple models that are dominate by a data matrix times parameter vector multiplication
+     - many models can be soon parallelized more easily with new features from TBB (similar to map_rect, but easier to code)
+     - Stan has soon GPU support for compound GLM functions

 - Example.